fbpx

 Frequently Asked Questions

-A: The Orvis Knot is a strong fly fishing knot when tied correctly.
+When tied correctly, the Orvis Knot is a strong fly fishing knot.
 It’s comparable to the Improved Clinch but is a bit smaller in size.

 Jon Stenstrom